wp-plugins/gwolle-gb/readme.txt

 	)
 	?>

 The next lines are made up of the content.
 Date needs to be a UNIX timestamp.
-The rest should be somewhat self-explanatory.
+You could make a test-entry, export that, and look to see what the importer expects from the CSV.

 == Frequently Asked Questions ==